 Real love doesn’t support only giving or only receiving.
 Real love is reciprocal and balanced, and it makes sacrifices for each other’s well-being.

 You know you’re in a loving relationship when you’re focused more on giving than on receiving.
 When both partners feel that way, balance is created.
 That balance is called real love.

-It is based on friendship
+Real love is based on friendship

-In order to experience real love, you need to be friends with your partner.
+To experience real love, you need to be friends with your partner.
 This includes spending quality time together, sharing jokes, talking about things that annoy you and things that inspire you.

 Real love means sharing passions and understanding each other’s dreams.
 True love is based on friendship because true friendship lasts forever.